bmwcarit/ramses-composer-docs/doc/basics/prefabs/README.md

 Next we add two scripts to the Prefab.
 We can create content directly inside the Prefab with the context menu.
 There are two scripts:

-* [lantern_control.lua](lua/lantern_control.lua) (named _interface_) will be our interface to the outside.
+* [lantern_interface.lua](interfaces/lantern_interface.lua) (named _interface_) will be our interface to the outside.
 It has just one parameter _lightSwitch_, which will be handed on to the inside.
 * [lantern_logic.lua](lua/lantern_logic.lua) (named _logic_) does the actual manipulation of the objects inside the Prefab.
-It transforms our boolean light switch into a vector which is linked to the *u_EmissiveFactor* of the shader to control the light.
+Once you link the lightSwitch parameter up with the interface, it will be transformed into a vector which then needs to be linked to the *u_EmissiveFactor* of the shader to control the light.
 It also provides some static values for ambient light which are assigned to all mesh nodes rather than setting those identical values by hand.

 ![](docs/prefab.png)

 For this simple Prefab we only used one Script and one Interface, but more complex uses in real life will probably require more than that.
 As an example, you could add a script in between the interface and the actual logic to perform input validation or transform external units into those used internally.
 You might even have multiple interfaces which control different aspects of the Prefab.
+For a more complex example, you can take a look at our [Nested Prefabs](../../advanced/nested_prefabs/README.md) tutorial later.

 ## Instancing the Prefab